Add a container service

-You can use the Add Container Service wizard to specify details about a service and generate an environment-specific script that will:
+You can use the Add Container Service wizard to add specify details about a container service and generate an environment-specific script that will:

-- Download a deployment file to a single node — usually an orchestrator's master node —in the container environment.
+- Download a deployment file from the Orion server to a single node — usually an orchestrator's master node —in the container environment.

-- Deploy an Orion Monitor container to every node in the cluster to track node status and metrics.
+- Deploy an Orion Monitor container to each node in the cluster to track node status and metrics.

 The wizard will prompt you to connect to the Linux node via SSH, open a command line, and run the script to deploy the Orion containers, which act as Orion agents to report data to the Orion Platform.
 Two types of agent plug-ins are also deployed: